Dog Psychology, Behaviour & Training

 TALKDOG!

 Many dogs exhibit behaviours that humans frequently misinterpret.
 These behaviours may include pulling, lunging, excessive barking, reactivity towards children and other individuals, and chasing vehicles, runners, bicycles, or other animals.
 It is crucial to recognise that the primary approach to addressing these behaviours involves altering the emotional and cognitive framework that underlies them rather than attempting to suppress or modify the behaviours directly.
 Efforts to cease such behaviours through the application of punishment or the utilisation of various tools and methods advertised online or on television can result in confusion, resentment, frustration, anxiety, and fear in dogs, particularly if their underlying emotions and thoughts are not comprehended.
 It is important to emphasise that many of these emotional responses may not be directly connected to the unwanted behaviour.
 Lead training serves as a pertinent example of this issue.
 Numerous online resources purport to assist in correcting lead-pulling behaviour; however, these often exacerbate confusion.
 Should these methods be detrimental or misapplied, they may intensify the existing problem rather than resolve it.
-Furthermore, while these methods may temporarily suppress the behaviour, they can lead to the emergence of the underlying feelings manifesting in other behaviours, resulting in unpredictability in the dogs behaviour.
+Furthermore, while these methods may temporarily suppress the behaviour, they can lead to the emergence of underlying feelings manifesting in other behaviours, resulting in unpredictable behaviour.

 Dogs are not inherently unpredictable.
 If one possesses an understanding of their visual language, the movements of the ears, eyes, head, and tail, along with speed and body posture, are all significant indicators of canine emotions.
 Neurological issues can frequently be discerned through specific body language.
 For instance, a dog may scrape the back of its front paw against the ground as it walks.
 Aggressive behaviours such as growling, snarling, lunging, air snapping, barking, and nipping are employed by dogs to assert control over their environment and signify dissatisfaction with specific changes occurring at that particular moment.
 Such behaviours serve as a means to prevent more severe reactions, including biting.
 Consequently, if a dog is exhibiting biting behaviour or any other unwanted actions, it is essential to explore the underlying causes and address the confusion or concerns that may be driving these behaviours.